 3. Imagine a line connecting the Pointers.
 Midway along this line, extend another line at a right angle to it, until it meets another line drawn down the long axis of the Southern Cross.
 The meeting place is the approximate location of the South Celestial Pole.
 Locate south by dropping a vertical line from here to the horizon.

 The shadow stick method- For this technique you will need a fairly sunny day (at least enough light to cast solid shadows) and three 1 foot sticks.
 Place one of the sticks into the ground pointing directly to the sky.
 Follow the shadow created by the stick on the ground.
-At the tip of this shadow, place a second stick into the ground.
+At the tip of this cast shadow, place a second stick into the ground.
 Now wait at least 15 minutes but preferably half an hour.
 The shadow cast from the first stick will now have moved.
 Place the third stick into the ground where the tip of the shadow of the first stick now falls.
 The line between the second and third sticks is your east to west line.
-The first stick will be pointing west whilst the second stick will be pointing east.
+The first stick will signify west whilst the second stick will be pointing east.
 You can now work out north and south by bisecting the line.

 The watch hands method- Whilst keeping your watch horizontal, point the hour hand in the direction of the sun, by turning the watch itself, not the bezel.
 Bisect the angle between the hour hand and the 12 o'clock mark to find South.
 This is the tricky part.
 Find the middle point of the angle between your hour hand and the 12 o'clock mark on your watch.
 Before noon, you'll have to measure clockwise from your hour hand to the 12 o'clock marking, while afternoon, you'll have to measure counterclockwise from your hour hand to the 12 o'clock marking.
 The middle point between the two marks South, while the point directly across from it marks North.
-Yes, this is quite a convoluted technique and may be difficult to remember in a survival situation but ultiamtely, it does work.
+Yes, this is quite a convoluted technique and may be difficult to remember in a survival situation but ultimately, it does work.

 The tree moss technique - Do not use!
 This is a nonsense.
 Moss can grow on any side of tree!
-Yes, sometimes there will be a dominant side, in some woods, but this can easily change with varying factors such as climate, humidity, terrain, genus and more.
+Yes, sometimes there will be a dominant side, in some woodland/forests, but this can easily change with varying factors such as climate, humidity, terrain, genus and more.

 Follow rivers downstream - Humans need water to live.
-It is therefore not surprising that the majority of human civilisation lives in close proximity to lakes, rivers, streams etc. Most rivers end up depositing into the sea and again, coastal areas are where most people live.
+It is therefore not surprising, that the majority of human civilisation lives in close proximity to lakes, rivers, streams etc. Most rivers end up depositing into the sea and again, coastal areas are where most people live.
 Follow streams, tributaries and rivers to the coast.

 Trailing rope technique - To ensure you are not travelling in circles whilst on foot, trail a 50 foot rope or other type of cordage behind you.
 Make sure the rope is arranged in a straight line behind you along the ground and over vegetation.
 This way you can maintain a constant direction of travel.